ESSENTIAL EVENT INFORMATION 2025

 You will need to bring all clothing that would need to support yourself on that bike – do bring your own pedals if you wish, although of course we will provide pedals (flats) as standard.
 Bring also footwear, a helmet (see below) and bike clothing for dry AND wet weather conditions.

-HELMET FOR RENTALS
+HELMETS FOR RENTALS

 SPARES, TOOLS AND SUPPORT FOR RENTALS